 Before choosing a holster for concealed carry, it is best to first determine how and where you intend to carry your firearm.
-Will you carry on your body or off of your person?
-Will you carry on your strong side hip, appendix, or small of the back?
-Will you carry inside your waistband or outside the waistband?
+Will you carry it on your body or off of your person?
+Will you carry it on your strong side hip, appendix, or small of the back?
+Will you carry it inside your waistband or outside the waistband?
 Then, based on where or how you will carry, determine which make and model of firearm you want to carry concealed.
 Do all this before selecting a holster for concealed carry.

 Universal truths when choosing a holster for concealed carry…

 Whether you choose to carry inside the waistband (IWB) or outside the waistband (OWB), or if you choose to carry your concealed firearm off of your body, there are some universal truths when selecting a holster for concealed carry.

 This seems like it shouldn’t need to be said, but it’s not uncommon for someone to toss a handgun in their pocket or their purse and call it a day.
 Not only is this unsafe, but it can also cause an unreliable firearm.
 No matter what your mode of carrying, you need a holster.